digiscot/digiscot-website/pages/challenge-fund-guidance.md

 ##Challenge Fund guidance notes

-In this round of the Challenge Fun we will be distributing funds of up to £325,000 to third sector ordganisations from across Scotland; to date <a href="/projects">58 organisations</a> have been supported with awards ranging from £400 - £15,000.
+In this round of the Challenge Fun we will be distributing funds of up to £325,000 to third sector organisations from across Scotland; to date <a href="/projects">58 organisations</a> have been supported with awards ranging from £400 - £15,000.

 The application process consists of one online form that must be fully complete before your application will be assessed.